rclone/rclone/docs/content/protondrive.md

 #### --protondrive-username

-The username of your proton drive account
+The username of your proton account

 Properties: